Aigues-Mortes: Age distribution

+The population of the town is significantly younger than the departmental average.

 Local culture

 The Aigues-Mortes Fougasse

 Fougasse was one of the first pastries which could rise.
 It can be sweet (sometimes called "tarte au sucre" or sugar tart) or salty (with or without gratillons).

 Traditionally, making sweet fougasse in Aigues-Mortes was reserved for the Christmas period, as part of the Thirteen desserts.
 Based on a brioche dough, sugar, butter, and orange blossom, it was made by the baker with ingredients provided by the client.
 Now Aigues-Mortes fougasse sells all year.

 Lou Drapé

 Lou Drapé is an imaginary horse mentioned in local folklore, which was supposed to walk at night around the ramparts of the city and take 50 to 100 children on his back, and disappear to "nowhere".

 Historical sites

 Aigues-Mortes has a very large number of sites registered as historical monuments and historical objects.